-What Are These Annual Campaigns?
+What Are Annual Observances?

 These events can be important to acknowledge internally to foster your desired workplace culture.
 We say “can be important” because too many companies acknowledge these holidays and observances to just check a box or for social media.
 This is a mistake and can actually hurt your company culture because the campaign will come across as performative.